Locus-Wong/Technical-Documentation-Page/README.md

 # Technical Documentation Page

-This project aims to replicate the structure and design of the original Unity manual as a self-learning exercise for HTML and CSS.
+Welcome to the technical documentation webpage for the "Unity" application.
+This project aims to replicate the structure and design of the original Unity manual for self-learning purposes.

 ## Features

-- **Comprehensive Navigation Bar**: An intuitive and well-organized navigation bar to explore different sections of the documentation.
+- **Comprehensive Navigation Bar**: Explore different sections of the documentation with an intuitive and well-organized navigation bar.
-- **Faithful Replication**: The format and content closely mirror the original Unity manual, ensuring consistency and ease of use.
+- **Faithful Replication**: The format and content closely mirror the original Unity manual, presenting a challenging exercise.

-This project is intended to help improve skills in HTML and CSS by faithfully recreating the Unity manual's layout and style.
+This project is intended to help improve my skills in HTML and CSS by faithfully recreating the Unity manual's layout and style.